Tuning the Chevrolet Sonic.

 You really need to keep as much low end torque as you can and aim to get a wide power band across the rev range rather than a narrow top end power spike.
 The aim of this article is to give a little insight into the world of car tuning upgrades and point you in the right direction, our forum is best place to go if you need more detailed advice and tips on your project and all aspects of modding cars.The intake and exhaust durations play a large part in your cars power band, but be careful here, getting this wrong can upset the idle and make the car difficult to drive in traffic.

-You'd need to follow a cam upgrade with other mods and finish with a remap to fully realise your gains.Don't forget to uprate the fuelling when you are increasing the power - it makes the car more thirsty.
-If you find you have flat spots and power surges after your modifications you should check the fuelling and try a higher octane fuel as well.
+You'd need to follow a cam upgrade with other mods and finish with a remap to fully realise your gains.Don't forget to uprate the fueling when you are increasing the power - it makes the car more thirsty.
+If you find you have flat spots and power surges after your modifications you should check the fueling and try a higher octane fuel as well.
 Uprating the injectors is another beneficial modification and will deliver sufficient fuel.
 A fuel pump will only deliver a finite amount of fuel, so you may need to uprate this if your injectors are demanding more fuel.

 Intake and Exhaust Tuning.